What we’re about

 Upcoming events (1)

 OBS!!!
 This is a cross-post for an event being arranged via the Discord server.
-While you're free to sign up here, bear in mind that all discussion happens on Discord, and this group may be unmonitored.
+While you're free to sign up here, bear in mind that discussion between meetups happens on Discord, and this group may be unmonitored.
 Please join the Discord server!